randallm/neptune/README.md

 - Quickly switch iTunes libraries with your Mac menu bar

 *Coming soon:*
-- Create new iTunes libraries without having to "⌥ + Click"
 - Sync your iPhone with multiple iTunes libraries
 - Simple, pause-able iTunes backups